Srivijai-S/dicegame/README.md

 HTML - Structure of the game.
 CSS - Styling for the game layout.
 JavaScript - Game logic and dice roll functionality.
-Screenshots
-Include screenshots of the game here if available.

 License
 This project is open-source and available under the MIT License.